dnoesgaard/ssg-bid/content/01-Calls/01-Africa-2017/03-national-grants/en.md

 5. Quantity, quality and relevance of the biodiversity data proposed for mobilization, with preference given to projects that mobilize biodiversity data relating to protected areas, threatened species and invasive alien species.
 6. Level of national support and cost-effectiveness of the proposed actions; the balance between the level of funding requested from BID and the cofunding contributed by the project partners.
 7. Anticipated value of the project deliverables to both the national context and the broader GBIF community.
-10. Choice and diversity of project partners, with preference given to projects that have the confirmed involvement of a diverse network of data holders and data users.
+8. Choice and diversity of project partners, with preference given to projects that have the confirmed involvement of a diverse network of data holders and data users.

-**NOTE**: Full proposals will also assess
+**NOTE**: Full proposals will also assess:

 + Project management skills of coordinating team based on previous experience
 + Quality of project design and risk assessment